markoblad/nvca/term_sheet.md

 ### Right of First Refusal / Right of Co-Sale (Take-Me-Along)

-Company first and Investors second (to the extent assigned by the Board of Directors,) will have a right of first refusal with respect to any shares of capital stock of the Company proposed to be transferred by Founders v_field_rofr_co_sale_other_employees_applicability and future employees holding greater than v_field_rofr_co_sale_other_employees_threshold_perc of Company Common Stock (assuming conversion of Preferred Stock and whether then held or subject to the exercise of options), with a right of oversubscription for Investors of shares unsubscribed by the other Investors.
+rofr_co_sale_applicability Company first and Investors second (to the extent assigned by the Board of Directors) will have a right of first refusal with respect to any shares of capital stock of the Company proposed to be transferred by Founders v_field_rofr_co_sale_other_employees_applicability and future employees holding greater than v_field_rofr_co_sale_other_employees_threshold_perc of Company Common Stock (assuming conversion of Preferred Stock and whether then held or subject to the exercise of options), with a right of oversubscription for Investors of shares unsubscribed by the other Investors.
 Before any such person may sell Common Stock, he/she will give the Investors an opportunity to participate in such sale on a basis proportionate to the amount of securities held by the seller and those held by the participating Investors.

 ## VOTING AGREEMENT